What's PLANERGY?

 • In addition to additional staff-related expenses, rolling budgets may require the addition of new software tools to be optimally effective.
 Organizations still relying on Excel spreadsheets or manual, paper-based workflows may simply find themselves overwhelmed by the extra work and time demands that come with rolling budgets.

-Implementing a best-in-class, cloud-based spend management and budgeting solution like Planergy can help mitigate these concerns.
+Implementing a best-in-class, cloud-based spend management and budgeting solution like PLANERGY can help mitigate these concerns.
 A centralized spend management solution generates immediate savings by eliminating the need for paper and manual workflows.
 In addition, it offers advanced digital tools such as robotic process automation, centralized data management, and powerful spend analytics.
 These help eliminate human error, increase accuracy, speed, and efficiency in all processes (including budgeting and forecasting), reducing expenses and frustration so your team can focus on building effective budgets that meet both your short-term and long-term business needs.

 How to Prepare a Rolling Budget